nataouze/ethenv/README.md

 ### Interfaces

+-   `Environment` - an environment managing a pool of connections for a given network
--   `EnvironmentsManager` - the Ethereum environments manager interface
+-   `EnvironmentsManager` - an environments manager
--   `EnvironmentsManagerLoader` - the loader that assembles configurations and instantiates ``EnvironmentsManager`.
+-   `EnvironmentsManagerLoader` - a loader to instantiate an environments manager.

 ### Classes

+-   `Web3Environment` - the Web3 implementation of `Environment`.
--   `Web3Environments` - the Web3 implementation of `EnvironmentsManager`.
+-   `Web3EnvironmentsManager` - the Web3 implementation of `EnvironmentsManager`.
--   `Web3EnvironmentsLoader` - the Web3 implementation of `EnvironmentsManagerLoader`.
+-   `Web3EnvironmentsManagerLoader` - the Web3 implementation of `EnvironmentsManagerLoader`.

-### Apis
+### APIs

 ```typescript
 Web3Environments.getContract(contract, environment): Promise<Contract>